 Common flaws in family business legal structures in the Middle East and the resulting risks

 There is a strange paradox associated with Middle Eastern businesses.
 On the one hand, family businesses are the real strength and spine of the Middle Eastern economies.
 Alongside sovereign enterprises, family businesses dominate the business landscape.
-On the other hand, close examination of particular Middle Eastern family businesses, even very large ones, frequently reveals frailties and fault lines which expose them to external business risks; and to far less visible threats from the inside.
+On the other hand, close examination of particular Middle Eastern family businesses, even very large ones, frequently reveals frailties and fault lines which expose them to external threats and business risks; and to far less visible threats from the inside.

 In many cases these weaknesses will not be obvious to the outside observer, or even to the families themselves.

 Typically, Middle Eastern family businesses are highly diversified and have many compartments.
 Unfortunately, the famous 1912 shipwreck the RMS Titanic also had many compartments – but because those compartments were not totally sealed and separated the Titanic sank to the bottom of the ocean when the ship tilted and the rushing waters flooded over the dividing walls into every compartment.

 The typical Middle Eastern family business is completely exposed to a disaster in one compartment of the business spreading to the other compartments.
 Why?
 The answer is that there are serious weaknesses evident in the most commonly used family business structures, e.g: